mkdocs/mkdocs/docs/user-guide/configuration.md

 This alternative syntax is required if you intend to override some options via [inheritance].

-!!! note "See Also:"
+> NOTE: **See Also:**
+>
-    The Python-Markdown documentation provides a [list of extensions][exts] which are available out-of-the-box.
-For a list of configuration options available for a given extension, see the documentation for that extension.
+> The Python-Markdown documentation provides a [list of extensions][exts]
+> which are available out-of-the-box.
+For a list of configuration options
+> available for a given extension, see the documentation for that extension.
+>

-    You may also install and use various [third party extensions][3rd].
-Consult the documentation provided by those extensions for installation instructions and available configuration options.
+> You may also install and use various [third party extensions][3rd].
+Consult
+> the documentation provided by those extensions for installation instructions
+> and available configuration options.

 **default**: `[]` (an empty list).